namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 5/1/24
+- Will have more of that today
+- Found a bug with vm-date-picker will go investigate

 ### 4/30/24
-- Will continue on that work today
+- Migrated vm-tooltip to v2 - broken template builder from font changes
-- Fixed bugs with 2627 as Patrick finds them
+- Hardening for 2627

 ### 4/29/24
 - Added a new `vm-loader` component to Control Assessments